yemikifouly/Roadmap/crypto_team/projects/CrypTen.md

 ## 6. Remote model evaluation by CrypTen parties on private data (using Plans with a state)

 In this step, we combine the two previous steps to combine a model evaluation (which is just a Plan with a state) using private data, accessed through the  modifier `crypten.load`.
+Note that in this case, we consider the model to be visible to the crypten party: it will be shipped using `plan.state`.
+Using private models which are not owned by the data owner is still under investigation.

 This will be an important milestone to benchmark efficiency of this solution.